ksu-cs-textbooks/cis400/content/3-web-development/01-core-web-technologies/03-html.md

     <i>-Rudyard Kipling, excerpt from "If"</i>
 </blockquote>

-Additionally, as a program you may want to use the the [code](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/code) element in conjunction with the [pre](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/pre) element to display preformatted code snippets in your pages.
+Additionally, as a programmer you may want to use the the [code](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/code) element in conjunction with the [pre](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/pre) element to display preformatted code snippets in your pages.

 ## HTML Comments